Just some quick updates.

 Still Pan-dorable and still growing apparently because she was 72-friggin-pounds at last week’s checkup.
 Tim thinks she’ll stop at 80.
 I think 75 max.
 But the point is, she’s a big girl.
 With the enthusiasm of a puppy.
 A puppy who likes to herd.

-So I spent a lot of time bracing myself while going down our narrow hallway because a 72-lb puppy is about to rush past.
+So I spend a lot of time bracing myself while going down our narrow hallway because a 72-lb puppy is about to rush past.
 And gently pushing her forward with my knee because she’s placed herself perpendicular to me (and only inches away).
-It’s either her herding instinct or desperate conviction that I will stop mid-stride and pet her.
+It’s either a herding instinct or desperate conviction that I will stop mid-stride and pet her.

 Despite puppy ADD, she’s actually pretty decently trained.
 Unless someone’s at the door, she’s good about going to bed when we tell her.
 If we bring food into the living room, despite her puppy eyes brimming with hope, she trots back to her bed when we say, “I have food, where should you be?”